Exploring The Future of R&D with Lee Green of IRI

 “Hearing other people's input is really valuable and learning from those who have gone before you, but also learning from people who are relatively new to a field, and have a different background than you.
-And that's what I really like about what IRI does to bring people together.” --- Lee Green
+And that's what I really like about what IRI does to bring people together, and exploring the future of R&D.” --- Lee Green

 From today’s episode you’ll learn: